ropensci/rcites/tests/testthat/_snaps/token.md

     Code
       set_token("hackme")
+    Message <cliMessage>
+      v Token stored for the session.

+---

+    Code
+      forget_token()
+    Message <cliMessage>
+      v Token has been unset.

+---

+    Code
+      set_token("!")
-    Message <simpleMessage>
+    Message <cliMessage>
-      i Authentication token stored for the session.
+      !
+The token may not have the right format. v Token stored for the session.